Survivor’s pension

 A social security agreement between Norway and the country you are moving to may provide you with extended entitlement to pension payments.

-If you move to another country, you do not retain your membership of the Norwegian National Insurance Scheme, but you can apply for voluntary membership.
+If you move to another country, you do not retain your membership in the Norwegian National Insurance Scheme, but you can apply for voluntary membership.
 You will get this if you have lived in Norway for at least 30 years after the age of 16 and at least 10 of the years were immediately before you moved abroad.

 Can you take your survivor’s pension with you?